InternScience/SciEvalKit/docs/en/Quickstart.md

     *   If you want to use a model other than the default GPT-4o, you must specify `base_url` and `api_key` separately (defaults to `OPENAI_API_KEY`, `OPENAI_API_BASE` in env).
 *   **AstroVisBench:**
     *   **Environment:** Must download dependencies following the official guide and set the `AstroVisBench_Env` environment variable.
-    *   **Python Env:** Due to complex dependencies, it is recommended to create a separate environment, install VLMEvalKit dependencies, and then install the official dependencies to avoid conflicts.
+    *   **Python Env:** Due to complex dependencies, it is recommended to create a separate environment, install SciEvalKit dependencies, and then install the official dependencies to avoid conflicts.
     *   **Concurrency:** Default concurrency is 4.
 Can be changed via `--judge-args '{"max_workers": <nums>}'`.
     *   **Judge Model:** Requires Claude 3.5 Sonnet for evaluation.
 Ensure `ANTHROPIC_API_KEY` is set.